-Our business and affairs are managed under the direction of our board of directors, which currently consists of 11 members.
+Our business and affairs are managed under the direction of our board of directors, which currently consists of 12 members, and will consist of 10 members effective as of the Annual Meeting.
 Our articles of incorporation and bylaws currently provide that our board of directors will consist of a number of directors, not less than three nor more than fourteen, to be fixed exclusively by resolution of the board of directors.